thiagoesteves/deployex/docs/examples/gcp/README.md

 ### 3. Variables Configuration

-In the file [main.tf](./environments/prod/main.tf) and [variables](./modules/standard-account/variables.tf), verify and set the variables according to the specific environment, such as `myappname.com.br`.
-This variables will be used in all terraform templates to set-up correctly.
+Rename the file [main_example.tf_](./environments/prod/main_example.tf_) to [main.tf](./environments/prod/main.tf) and verify and set the variables according to the specific environment including the [variables file](./modules/standard-account/variables.tf).
+These variables will be used in all terraform templates to set-up correctly.

 ### 4. Provisioning the Environment